-On appointment to the board, all non-executive directors enter into a service agreement with the company in the form of a letter of appointment.
+On appointment to the board, all non executive directors enter into a service agreement with the Company in the form of a letter of appointment.
 The letter summarises the board policies and terms, including compensation, relevant to the office of director.

-Remuneration and other terms of employment for the Managing Director and Chief Executive Officer and the other Key Management personnel are also formalised in service agreements.
-Each of these agreements provide for performance related cash bonuses, other benefits including health insurance and tax advisory services, and participation, when eligible, in the QRxPharma Limited Employee Share Option Plan.
+Remuneration and other terms of employment for the Managing Director and Chief Executive Officer and the other key management personnel are also formalised in service agreements.
+Each of these agreements provide for the provision of performance-related cash bonuses, other benefits including health insurance and tax advisory services, and participation, when eligible, in the QRxPharma Limited Employee Share Option Plan.
 Other major provisions of the agreements relating to remuneration are set out below.